apache/apisix-dashboard/docs/api/api.md

 #### GET
 ##### Summary:

-Returns result of route exists checking by name and exclude id.
+Return result of route exists checking by name and exclude id.

 ##### Parameters